Te Mikka Festival

 The festival features acts from around the world and specialises in contemporary genres including rock, alternative, hip-hop, metal, ska, punk, reggae, and electronic.
 As well as live bands, the event also incorporates DJs, theatre, films, art workshops, and sports.
-Not only that, but there ae complimentary drinks and food there too.
-It is a amazing festival in Slovania too.
+Not only that, but there are complimentary drinks and food there too.
 Since then, the attendance numbers have been dropping since 2003.